The Skeleton Dance

-The Skeleton Dance is a 1929 Silly Symphony animated short subject with a comedy horror theme.
-It was produced and directed by Walt Disney and animated by Ub Iwerks.
+The Skeleton Dance is a 1929 American animated comedy horror short film directed and produced by Walt Disney.
+It is the first installment in the Silly Symphony series.
 In the film, reanimated human skeletons dance and make music around a spooky graveyard—a modern film example of medieval European "danse macabre" imagery.
-It is the first entry in the Silly Symphony series.
 The short's copyright was renewed in 1957, and as a published work from 1929, it entered the US public domain on January 1, 2025.
 (Note: While the notice in the renewal is listed as 1930, the notice on the physical short is 1929.
 The short entered the public domain based on the earlier notice.)